Yamato-Security/EnableWindowsLogSettings/README.md

 This is yet another guide on properly configuring and monitoring Windows event logs with an emphasis on logging for [sigma](https://github.com/SigmaHQ/sigma) rules.

-> This is a work in progress, so check back periodically for updates.
+> This is a work in progress, so check back please periodically for updates.

 # TLDR